T30M47/ExperimentalWork/README.md

 ```
 ./manage.py setup_test_data
 ```
-But this way, all the data in the database will change and You will have to change Your queries, so You should go to:
+But this way, all the data in the database will change and You will have to change Your URLs, so You should go to:
 ```
 http://localhost:8000/admin
 ```